 - Two letters of reference.

-- Any other documents specifically requested by an ROC (Taiwan) Embassy/ Consulate General/ Representative Office.
+- Any other documents specifically requested by a ROC (Taiwan) Embassy/ Consulate General/ Representative Office.

-Deadline: For 2019 Scholarship program, the application period runs from January 1 to March 15, 2019.
+Deadline: For the 2022 Scholarship program, the application period runs from January 1 to March 15, 2022.